 Why disable Driver Signature Enforcement?

 Driver Signature Enforcement is a built-in safety feature in Windows that’s meant to stop the installation of drivers that could be harmful.
-But sometimes, it can cause issues when using older or custom hardware.
+However, it can sometimes cause issues when using older or custom hardware.

-Normally, Windows only lets drivers with a digital signature, like an approval stamp, run on your computer.
+Normally, Windows only allows drivers with a digital signature, such as an approval stamp, to run on your computer.
 This is to keep your computer safe.
-So, drivers that don’t have this signature won’t work on your 32-bit or 64-bit Windows.
+Therefore, drivers that lack this signature won’t work on your 32-bit or 64-bit Windows.

-But there’s a way to temporarily turn off this safety feature and install those unsigned drivers.
-This helps you make sure your devices work properly.
+However, there’s a way to temporarily disable this safety feature and install unsigned drivers.
+This helps ensure your devices work properly.
 Here’s how you can do it:

 How to enable/disable Driver Signature Enforcement